 Beijing’s two ministers overseeing state and public security have committed to protecting national security and interests to the hilt in Hong Kong as the territory reels from the shock of the new national security law handed down by China.

 Minister for Public Security Zhao Kezhi, also a state councilor whose rank is on a par with a deputy premier, said he would personally “guide” Hong Kong’s police to implement the new law while coming down hard on offenders.
 Zhao made the remarks last week while briefing subordinates on the legislation, according to reports.

 In the meantime, China’s usually publicity-shy State Security Ministry has taken a clear public stance and vowed to ensure Beijing’s newly established national security office in Hong Kong can wield its new power.

-Appearing for the first time on TV, State Security Minister Chen Wenqing told state broadcaster China Central Television on Sunday that the new law was a call to arms for the entire state security apparatus and that its agents inside and outside Hong Kong would stand fast to back up the new national security office.
+Appearing for the first time on TV, State Security Minister Chen Wenqing told state broadcaster China Central Television on Sunday that the new law was a call to arms for the entire state security apparatus and that its agents inside and outside Hong Kong would stand fast to backing up the new national security office.

 The sweeping new law aims to punish secession, subversion, terrorism and collusion with foreign forces in Hong Kong.

 Beijing is reportedly assembling 300 military police and mobilizing equipment near Hong Kong.
 The team of elite officers will soon figure prominently among the state agents set to enter the former British territory.
 They will also have extraterritorial powers under the law, giving them a free hand in Hong Kong’s separate jurisdiction under its common law system inherited from its colonial rule.

 Although Hong Kong’s police and judiciary are still entrusted with investigating and trying most cases concerning national security, Beijing can step in via its office and agents under “special circumstances.”